 Inscriptions at the pyramid of King's tomb said Imhotep was filled with wisdom and lived 110 years.
-Genesis 56:26 "Joseph died at 110 years old."
+Genesis 50:26 "So Joseph died, being 110 years old."

 Imhotep was the "Priest of Heliopolis" the Biblical temple of 'On.'
-Genesis 41:45 says that the Pharaoh gave Joseph Asenath, the daughter of the priest of On.
+Genesis 41:45 And Pharaoh called Joseph's name Zaphnath-paaneah (preserver of life); and he gave him אָת־ Asenath (belonging to Neith) the daughter of Poti-pherah (he whom Ra gave) priest of On, as a wife.
 The original text said "Prince of On" not priest of On.